 To ensure a search strategy that was reproducible, we documented 1) the exact search strategy 2) the dates on which the research was conducted 3) the exact search string.
 Our search strategy followed the recommendations provided by Maggio et al. (2011).
 The following databases were searched: ProQuest, (an online platform which covers research indexed in APA PsycArticles, APA Psycinfo, ProQuest Dissertations & Theses Global), PubMED, and Scopus.
 We searched the titles and abstracts of the articles.

 The first author (AS) performed the literature search and excluded articles that did not match the inclusion criteria.
 Screening by title and abstract was carried out using Rayyan QCRI (Ouzzani, Hammady, Fedorowicz, & Elmagarmid, 2016), a web and mobile app for systematic reviews and meta-analyses.
 The first author then manually searched reference lists of the included studies for relevant citations and unpublished reports.
-Finally, we used social networks (Facebook groups and Twitter) and mailing lists (Society for Personality and Social Psychology; SPSP, European Association of Social Psychology; EASP, European Society for Cognitive and Affective Neuroscience; ESCAN) to request unpublished data.
+Finally, we used social networks (Facebook groups and Twitter) and mailing lists (Society for Personality and Social Psychology; SPSP, European Association of Social Psychology; EASP, European Society for Cognitive and Affective Neuroscience; ESCAN; Environmental Psychology; ENVPSY) to request unpublished data.
 To ensure that we did not miss relevant articles, we also searched references of past meta-analyses related to the named regulation strategies.
 We included studies of existing meta-analyses that satisfied our inclusion criteria.
 Finally, we contacted authors that published studies on the topic to inquire whether they had any unpublished research, in-progress manuscripts, or in-press manuscripts (see our templates in Appendices B and C).

-Following the inclusion criteria of our meta-analytical approach: 1) We included published articles, preprint articles, working papers, dissertations, and books (we excluded studies that were not published in English), 2) we included any type of study (randomized control trials and observational studies) that estimated the effect of (or exposure to) being in nature or emotional social support, 3) we included studies that measured at least one of the three components of the stress response or at least that measured the affective consequences of stress, the participants of the study had to be humans.
+Following the inclusion criteria of our meta-analytical approach: 1) We included published articles, preprint articles, working papers, dissertations, and books (we excluded studies that were not published in English), 2) we included any type of study (randomized control trials and observational studies) that estimated the effect of (or exposure to) being in nature or emotional social support, 3) we included studies that measured at least one of the three components of the stress response or at least that measured the affective consequences of stress, 4) For being in nature we included studies with participants who performed any type of physical activity as long as the same activity was performed in the same way by the corresponding control group in a non-natural setting 5) the participants of the study had to be humans.
 A study was excluded if 1) it was a review (either narrative or systematic) 2) The sampling frame of the study explicitly involved participants below 18 years of age,, 3) the data necessary to compute our analyses were missing (and not obtainable after having requested them to the authors of the paper) or 4) other active treatments (e.g., mindfulness) were combined with the stress regulation strategies of interest (being in nature or emotional social support).
-We then added sub-exclusion criteria related to the two stress-regulation strategies.
-Namely, for being in nature, we excluded studies in which participants engaged in physical activities besides walking (e.g., running or exercising).
-For social support, we excluded studies with types of support that were not emotional (e.g., informational, instrumental and appraisal social support).
+We then added a sub-exclusion criteria related to Emotional social support .
+Namely, we excluded studies with types of support that were not emotional (e.g., informational, instrumental and appraisal social support).
 A PRISMA flow chart of the overall literature search and inclusion procedure is shown in Appendices D and E.

 Coding and Data Preparation